rifqiharrys/sdb_gui/README.md

 ## Preface

-Mainly, there are two methods to create a bathymetric prediction using satellite imagery.
-Two of which are analytical method and empirical method.
-The former predict depth using water body properties and calculate depth using some formula and those properties as variable input.
-The latter predict depth using depth training samples and fit the sample into some model and predict the depth using the model based on the depth sample training.
+Mainly, there are two types of methods to create a bathymetric prediction using satellite imagery.
+Two of which are analytical methods and empirical methods.
+The former predicts depth using water body properties and then calculates depth using a formula and those properties as variable inputs.
+The latter predicts depth using depth training samples and fits the sample into a model and then predicts the depth using the model based on the depth sample training.

+There are not many GUI (Graphical User Interface) based software to predict bathymetric depth using satellite imagery.
+Most of the software available are either commercial software or requires programming skills to use.
+In the age of automation, programming knowledge is a valuable skill to possess.
+However, not everyone has the time or the will to learn programming.
+This project aims to provide a GUI-based software that is easy to use and does not require programming skills to predict bathymetric depth using satellite imagery and depth samples.

+Starting from version 4, the data processing and depth prediction processes are now moved from sdb_gui.py to a separate sdb package.
+This decision was made for two main reasons.
+The first is to simplify the code and make it easier to maintain.
+The second is to allow users to fully utilise the sdb package however they want, without the need to use the GUI.

-This SDB project is using python and its packages listed below:
+This SDB project is using python and would not work without packages listed below:

 |Packages|Description|
 |---------|---------|